alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

 > ttt_
 ~~~

-With the MinGW g++ compiler the default libraries depend on the subsystem:
+With the MinGW g++ compiler the default libraries depend on the specified subsystem:

 ~~~txt
 [T:\tutorial\part-03\code\tic-tac-toe\v4\.build]